 Oh, how I love the age of Kindergarten and first grade.
-Five and six-year-olds become wildly independent and can carry on conversations that have me feeling like I’m chatting with a friend.
+Five- and six-year-olds become wildly independent and can carry on conversations that make me feel like I’m chatting with a friend.
 Kids this age may attend an extended school day, and it is so super important they come home to some play.
 Now is our chance to hold on to the unstructured downtime.
 Play is lifelong!
-Here are the best toys for five and six-year-olds to keep the play going long after attending grade school.
+Here are the best creative toys for 5-7-year-olds to keep the play going long after grade school.

 Big Kids Need Time to Play